 - Here, you get information straight from the horse’s mouth.
-Since information comes directly from the government, you may rest assured of its authenticity.
+Since the information comes directly from the government, you may rest assured of its authenticity.

 - Also, you get information in English and Hindi.
-So if you are using Hindi as your medium of exam, you can directly take information.
+So if you are using Hindi as your medium of the exam, you can directly take the information.
 Besides this, information is also available in many regional languages.

 - You can also subscribe to releases from the government on the website.